wso2/docs-is/en/docs/deploy/user-management-related-tables.md

 ## UM_SYSTEM_ROLE

 System roles of WSO2 Identity Server are stored in this table.
 The `wso2.anonymous.role` is created by default which is a special role that represents a user that has not logged in to WSO2 Identity Server Management Console.
-Granting Read access to resources for this role would mean that you do not require authentication to access resources using the respective permalinks.
+Granting read access to resources for this role would mean that you do not require authentication to access resources using the respective permalinks.
 Following are the columns of the table.